PalaashAgrawal/allmond/model/README.md

 Use the `GPT` class to define a pytorch based model.

-### To Customize the Model
+- `gpt.py` brings together the components to build a standard GPT architecture.
+- Corresponding to `gpt.py`, there are a few util files that contain key functions

     - `transformer_components.py` contains various standard blocks used in a transformer architecture.
 You can use them, along with custom Implementations to create a custom model architecture class.

+    - `huggingface_wrappers.py`
+        - You can also import pretrained models from huggingface.
+Class `GPT` (in `gpt.py`) will automatically wrap the model to the standard format (i.e., the format expected by the trainer class).
+        - For any huggingface model, you only have to create a wrapper in `huggingface_wrappers.py` under the `HF_base` class.
+Simply return the huggingface model with a config dict (which are stored as attributes in the GPT class).
+        - (In progress), I'm adding model support slowly, but you can always create your own custom model definition

+    - `generation.py`
+        - Contains helpers related to generation (inference).
+Generation is key not only for independent inference, but also for evaluation (our evaluation harness uses the generate function to check model performance).

+- `eval` directory
+    - `eval.py` contains core functions (like `loglikelhood`, which are expected by lm-evaluation-harness for benchmark evaluation) for evaluation purposes.
+We also use this directory to install Eleuther-AI's lm-evaluation-harness during model setup, so that necessary functions can be imported and used.

+### To Customize the Model

 - `gpt.py` brings together the components to build a standard GPT architecture.